Szomb/Szomb/README.md

 - 👋 Hi, I’m @Szoma
 - 👀 I’m interested in Webdesing and frontend
-- 🌱 I’m currently learning React and Vue
+- 🌱 I’m currently learning Flutter, Dart and Vue
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me szombati.marcell@gmail.com